deividyA/MudaeAutoBotC/README.md

-Implemented a temporary quick fix, code requires alot of clean up.
-Might have to be rewritten using `discord.py-self` due to `Discord-S.C.U.M` being unmaintained. https://github.com/dolfies/discord.py-self
+Might have to be rewritten using `discord.py-self` due to `Discord-S.C.U.M` being unmaintained in the future. https://github.com/dolfies/discord.py-self
-# Regards to Report of Bot not Working
-I have ran several test of bot for long amounts of time and it has ran several rolls and claims without stopping if you are submitting a issue of bot not working plesae explain and show some amount of basic troubleshooting. everytime i have to launch a test of the bot staying it requires a minimum of like 8 hours just to confirm if it works as intended or not.
-Future issues posted without basic troubleshooting will be closed as this is getting out of hand.

-I will be add a test folder within the repo so that I can provide you guys with images that show that it is working on my end
 # Regading Forking
 I have seen many users fork this repo.
 I do not mind forks but I really would like to state that github is a public space and that any user who forks this repo is ultimatly can be found by all the various users that frequent this repo.